reclamador/ng-constant/README.md

 This property extends the one defined in the input `json` file.
 If there are properties with the same name, this properties will override the ones from the input `json` file.

-#### options.merge

-Type: `boolean`
-Default: `false`
-_optional_

-This applies to constants of the Object type.
-If true the constants of type Object from the input file and the constants from the configuration will be merged.

 #### options.deps